1793 Penny Value Checker: Errors List & No Mint Mark Worth

 Other Features Of The 1793 Penny

-All 1793 pennies measure approximately 26-27mm in diameter and weigh around 13.48 grams.
-They’re composed of pure copper, giving them a distinctive reddish-brown color that darkens with age.
+All 1793 pennies measure approximately 26–27mm in diameter and weigh around 13.48 grams.
+They’re composed of nearly pure copper, giving them a distinctive reddish-brown color that darkens with age — graded as Brown (BN) by PCGS and NGC.

 The edge features raised lettering rather than being reeded or plain.
-Different varieties show different edge patterns—some with vine and bars designs, others with lettered edges showing variations in leaf placement.
+Different varieties show different edge patterns — some with vine and bars designs, others with lettered edges showing variations in leaf placement.
+Remarkably, the Sheldon S-11 Wreath variety is known with all three edge types: lettered, vine and bars, and even a plain edge.

 No mint mark appears on 1793 pennies since Philadelphia was the only U.S. Mint operating at the time.
-The coins show die varieties identified by Sheldon numbers (S-1, S-2, etc.), which experts use to classify the numerous small variations that occurred during production.
+All coins are classified using Sheldon numbers — a system still in universal use by PCGS and NGC today.

 Also Read: 100 Most Valuable Wheat Pennies Worth Money (1909 to 1958)